 How can I get involved with Plastic Bank?

-Companies can get involved by using Social Plastic, by making their products Plastic Neutral, or by helping us activate ecosystems.
-We also offer employee engagement programs for Workforce Plastic Neutrality.
+Companies can get involved by using Social Plastic, by making their products Plastic Positive, or by helping us activate ecosystems.
+We also offer employee engagement programs for Plastic Positive Workforce.

 Does Plastic Bank collect marine litter for recycling?